Updated on 2024-06-27 GMT+08:00

 Scenarios

-Multi-VPC access can be configured for an SFS Capacity-Oriented or SFS 3.0 Capacity-Oriented file system so that ECSs in different VPCs can share the same file system, as long as the VPCs that the ECSs belong to are added to the VPC list of the file system or the ECS IP addresses are added as authorized IP addresses of the VPCs.
+Multi-VPC access can be configured for an SFS Capacity-Oriented file system so that cloud servers in different VPCs can share the same file system, as long as the VPCs are added as authorized VPCs or the cloud server IP addresses are added as authorized IP addresses of the VPC.

-This section describes how to configure multi-VPC access for an SFS Capacity-Oriented or SFS 3.0 Capacity-Oriented file system.
+This section describes how to configure multi-VPC access for an SFS Capacity-Oriented or a General Purpose file system.

-• You can add a maximum of 20 VPCs for each file system.
-A maximum of 400 ACL rules for added VPCs can be created.
-When adding a VPC, the default IP address 0.0.0.0/0 is automatically added.
+• You can add a maximum of 20 authorized VPCs for a file system and a maximum of 400 ACL rules for each authorized VPC.
+When you add an authorized VPC, the IP address 0.0.0.0/0 will be added automatically.

-• You need to configure a VPC endpoint for each VPC you want to add to the SFS 3.0 Capacity-Oriented file system.
+• You need to configure a VPC endpoint for each VPC you want to add as an authorized VPC for a General Purpose File System.
 Or, the file system will fail to be mounted.

 Procedure for SFS Capacity-Oriented